WHY NEW YORK LIFE?

 The following salary increases are awarded to trainees who are successful on the actuarial exams:

 Shortly after the exam results are published, the record of all students is reviewed.
-Students must satisfy the exam performance requirements as described above in order to be considered for promotion.
+A student’s exam performance and work performance is taken into account when being considered for a promotion.

-Students who meet all of the following requirements will be considered for promotion to Senior Actuarial Assistant:
+Students who meet all of the following requirements will be considered for promotion to Actuarial Associate:

 - Attained Associateship,

-Students who meet all of the following requirements will be considered for promotion to Actuarial Director:
+Students who meet all of the following requirements will be considered for promotion to Senior Actuarial Associate:

 - Attained Fellowship or Associateship with significant work experience,

-Students who meet all of the following requirements will be considered for promotion to Assistant Actuary:
+Students who meet all of the following requirements will be considered for promotion to Corporate Vice President and Actuary: